top of page

 Elizabeth Taylor – Hollywood’s Queen of Marriages

-Oscar Wilde – The Writer's Scandalous Love Affair
+Oscar Wilde – A Scandalous Affair

 Catherine the Great – The Empress and Her Lovers